fredericlabbe/Gambiae_SaltWaterTol/README.md

 ___
 ## Excluding species from sequence alignments
-The script `ExclSpecPhyl.py` excludes one species from multiple sequence alignments in PHYLIP format (i.e. input format of [BPP](https://academic.oup.com/cz/article/61/5/854/1821090)).
+[BPP](https://academic.oup.com/cz/article/61/5/854/1821090) takes a  sequence  alignment file that contains the sequence data for all short segments (called loci).
+These sequence alignments for multiple loci are in the PHYLIP format (.phy), with one alignment following the other, all in one file.
+The script `ExclSpecPhyl.py` excludes one species from sequence alignments in PHYLIP format.

 #### Example command
 `python ExclSpecPhyl.py --species spA`

 `python ExclSpecPhyl.py -h` Will print a full list of command arguments.

+#### Notes
+The script ExclSpecPhyl.py needs to be run from the directory containing the sequence alignments to filter.